-Seydisfjordur is a port town in Iceland's Eastern Region located at the innermost point of a fjord of the same name.
-The total area of Seydisfjordur is 213 km2 (82 ml2), with population around 700.
+Seydisfjordur is a port town in Iceland's Eastern Region, located at the innermost point of the same-named fjord.
+Town's population is around under 1,000.

-A road over Seydisfjordur mountain pass connects the town to the rest of Iceland; 27 km (17 ml) to the ring road and Egilsstadir.
-Seydisfjordur is surrounded by mountains on all sides, of which the most prominent are Strandartindur (1010 m) to the East and Mt.Bjolfur to the West (1085 m).
-The fjord is accessible on each side from Seydisfjordur, by following the main road leading through the town.
-However, further out the fjord is comparatively remote but rich with puffin colonies and ruins due to former activity like nearby Vestdalseyri, from where Seydisfjordur's local church was transported.
+A road over Seydisfjordur mountain pass connects the town to the rest of Iceland, approx 27 km (17 ml) to the ring road and Egilsstadir.
+The town is surrounded by mountains on all sides, reaching up to 1085 m (3560 ft).
+The fjord is accessible on each side from Seydisfjordur, by following the main road through the town.

 The town of Seydisfjordur is famous for its old wooden buildings.
 Within its urban fabric it features remnants of urban street configurations.
 There are also facilities for campers, camping ground, hotels, hospital, swimming pool, liquor store, library, post office, and other retail activity.
 Seydisfjordur boasts a vibrant cultural scene with arts centre, local heritage museum, Technical Museum and the only 2 cinemas in the east of Iceland.
 LungA art festival takes place in July.
 Dieter Roth, world-renowned artist, had a residence and art studio in the town.
 Dieter Roth Academy is centered in Skaftfell cultural center.